 Source: “Backpack Misuse Leads to Chronic Back Pain, Doctors of Chiropractic Say” from the American Chiropractic Association (In PDF: HealthyLiving_Backpackuse)

-Absolute Wellness Center offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage therapy in Eugene, OR.
+Absolute Wellness Center offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage therapy in Eugene, OR.
 To learn more about how our services may help you treat or prevent your back and neck pain, give us a call at 541-484-5777.